m1el/m1el.github.io/coding-sewer-tales/004-you-are-using-it-wrong.md

 "Oh, and you can't use the REST API, you need to use only the official vendor tools."
 "Sure, let's get this over with."

-After poking around with the vendor CLI tools, there's a bit of a roadblock:
+After poking around with the vendor CLI tools, there's a bit of a roadblock.
+Reading the man page didn't help, so I contacted N, one of the people working on the C++ codebase.

 "Hey, N.  I am trying to use the vendor CLI tool to make some queries to the DB.
 The CLI tells me that it needs a secondary GUID to fetch items.
 First of all, what is a secondary GUID?
 Isn't the point of a GUID to Globally IDentify an object, Uniquely?"
-"Our system only can list the objects if you give two GUIDs of the parent.
+"Our system can only list the objects if you give two GUIDs of the parent.
 It's for some stupid legacy reason."
 "And how do I provide the secondary GUID to the CLI?"
 "RTFM."
 "I *did* read the manual, cover to cover, there's no mention of a secondary GUID."